 OUR HISTORY

 Miss Freeston dedicated herself to Westminster Tutors for over 40 years, making the college a byword for excellence in teaching.
-AS Byatt, who taught at Westminster Tutors with Penelope Lively in the 1960s, recalls that ‘the ferocious Miss Freeston created an atmosphere of eccentric precision’, and describes how the two novelists ‘sat together in the small staff room on sagging sofas, amid a rich and pervasive smell of old upholstery and decaying dogs’.
+AS Byatt, who taught at Westminster Tutors with Penelope Fitzgerald in the 1960s, recalls that ‘the ferocious Miss Freeston created an atmosphere of eccentric precision’, and describes how the two novelists ‘sat together in the small staff room on sagging sofas, amid a rich and pervasive smell of old upholstery and decaying dogs’.

 The original site of Westminster Tutors in Artillery Row.